optionalg/scrapy-scrape-viewer/README.md

 > The html was initially Semi-Cloned From: [kimberlythegeek/stackoverflow-denver_spider.py](https://github.com/kimberlythegeek/scrapy-project/blob/master/tutorial/spiders/stackoverflow-denver_spider.py)

 * this version is focused on modifying the jobsups spider for the document-writer template json input
+* i discovered "after the fact" scraping the site's js would have cut down a lot of processed.
+I will go back and do that.

 * I left almost all of the GUI alone.
 I just applied it to work with the .json generated with my own Scrapy bots.